Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Details

-it follows that $H_{\CD^\prime}(C,M(X))=0$. \end{proof}
+it follows that $H_{\bfy,\bfx \sim \CD^\prime}(c(\bfx)\;|\; M(\bfy)\subseteq \bfx) = 0$. \end{proof}

-This theorem states that if Merlin uses a strategy that allows Arthur to classify almost always correctly, thus small $\epsilon_M$, then there exists a data set that covers almost all of the original data set and on which the class entropy conditioned on the features selected by Merlin is zero.
+This theorem states that if Merlin uses a strategy that allows Arthur to classify almost always correctly, thus small $\epsilon_M$, then there exists a dataset that covers almost the entire original dataset and on which the class entropy conditioned on the features selected by Merlin is zero.

-This statement with a new set $D^\prime$ appears convoluted at first, and we would prefer a simple bound such as
+This statement with a new set $D^\prime$ appears convoluted at first, and we would prefer a simple bound, such as

-where we take the average precision over the whole data set.
-This is, however, not straightforwardly possible due to a principle we call \emph{asymmetric feature concentration} and which we introduce in the next section.
+where we take the average precision over the whole dataset.
+This is, however, not straightforwardly possible due to a principle we call \emph{asymmetric feature correlation} and which we introduce in the next section.